 Provides crisis, financial and food assistance for low income families in Cary and Chatham & Durham counties.
 Provides emergency housing advice and case management in addition to training and scholarships.

 Please note that the Town of Cary makes every effort to ensure accurate information is provided.
-However, the names, phone numbers and addresses of the organizations listed here may change occasionally over the years.
-Please note much of the information is provided by Wake County.
-Please direct any updates or corrections to:
+However, the names, phone numbers and addresses of the organizations listed here may change occasionally.

 Cary, NC 27513